polterguy/magic.signals/README.md

 and espcially its ability to parse _"Hyperlambda"_, it becomes a very good foundation for a DSL, or a Domain Specific programming Language implementation, allowing you to easily create your own programming languages, and keywords, based upon Hyperlambda syntax trees.

+## License

+Magic Signals is licensed as Affero GPL.
+This means that you can only use it to create Open Source solutions.
+If this is a problem, you can contact at thomas@gaiasoul.com me to negotiate a proprietary license if you want to use it to build closed source code.
+This will allow you to use it in closed source projects.